Skip to main content

 An instant classic.
 Penta became just the second Superstar in WrestleMania history to retain the Intercontinental Championship in a ladder match — joining Razor Ramon at WrestleMania X — outlasting Je’Von Evans, Rey Mysterio, Rusev, JD McDonagh, and Dragon Lee in 15:10.

 The match opened with Penta diving onto Rusev before the luchador trio (Penta, Dragon Lee, Rey Mysterio) took over on McDonagh.
-Rusev bridged a ladder from the apron to the announce table early, setting up one of several highlight spots.
+Rusev bridged a ladder from the apron to the announce table early.
 Dragon Lee hit a suicide tijeras over the ropes onto Evans.
-Mysterio countered Lee's Styles Clash into a Frankensteiner.
+Mysterio countered Lee’s Styles Clash into a Frankensteiner.
 Rey later dropkicked Lee into a ladder and hit the 619, got hung in the rungs himself, and took a Lee dropkick.
 Penta launched Rey over his head to drive Rusev through a propped ladder on the floor.

 Inside, McDonagh hit a Spanish Fly off the ladder on Dragon Lee.
 Je’Von Evans answered with an OG Cutter off the top to pull Rusev off a ladder.
 Rey, hung in a Tree of Woe on a ladder, took a Dragon Lee springboard double stomp.
 Rusev hit a uranage on Evans from a bridged ladder to steel.
 The closing stretch saw Penta hit McDonagh with a Mexican Destroyer on top of a ladder, then catch Evans with the same move to clear the way.
 Penta climbed and retrieved his title to retain.